Gary Husband

 Gary Husband (born 14 June 1960) is an English jazz and rock drummer, pianist, keyboard player and bandleader.
-He is also a composer, arranger and producer.
+He is also a composer, arranger, producer and educator.

-Husband is a member of John McLaughlin's group The 4th Dimension, he also regularly performs with Germany's Norddeutscher Rundfunk Big Band and as a solo pianist.
-He has been a member of many of Billy Cobham's bands, guitarist Allan Holdsworth's groups, British pop/funk band Level 42, various lineups led by Jack Bruce and two lineups of guitarist Gary Moore.
-As a session musician, Husband has also performed, recorded or toured with Jeff Beck, Robin Trower, Nguyên Lê, Lenny White, Randy Brecker, Soft Machine Legacy, Foley, Al Jarreau, Hessischer Rundfunk Big Band, George Martin, Quincy Jones, Andy Summers, UK, Mike Stern, Dewa Budjana, Jack DeJohnette, Tony Levin, Lincoln Goines, Jimmy Haslip and bassist/composer Antoine Fafard.
+Husband was a member for 16 years of John McLaughlin's group The 4th Dimension.
+He has recently been working with Bill Evans All-Star Vans Band, Robben Ford Dragon Tales band, and his duet with guitarist Nguyên Lê.
+He has been a member of many of Billy Cobham's bands, worked alongside guitarist Allan Holdsworth for over three decades, the British pop/funk band Level 42, various lineups led by Jack Bruce and two lineups of guitarist Gary Moore’s groups.
+As a session musician, Husband has also performed, recorded or toured with Chick Corea, Jeff Beck, Robin Trower, Jan Gunnar Hoff, Per Mathisen, Lenny White, Randy Brecker, Soft Machine Legacy, Foley, Al Jarreau, Hessischer Rundfunk Big Band, George Martin, Quincy Jones, Andy Summers, UK, Mike Stern, Dewa Budjana, Jack DeJohnette, Tony Levin, Lincoln Goines, Jimmy Haslip, bassist/composer Antoine Fafard, John Patitucci, Dave Weckl and works regularly with Germany's Norddeutscher Rundfunk Big Band.

+Husband is currently working with Billy Cobham’s Spectrum 50, Quintet and Time Machine groups and has formed his own new group Gary Husband & the Orbital Band.

 Early years and career beginnings

 Born in Leeds, West Yorkshire, England, to dancer Patricia Husband and musician Peter Husband, Gary Husband trained as a classical pianist with Dame Fanny Waterman DBE and Bryan Layton.
 His distinct piano style has been noted to reveal jazz fusion and classical music influences.
 While being an internationally respected drummer, he is essentially self-taught, though he picked up casual lessons with various professional players at a young age and later spent a lengthier term with drum teacher Geoff Myers.

-Having been a professional player on drums and piano from the age of 13 he joined The Syd Lawrence Orchestra at 16 as their full-time drummer.
+Having been a professional player on drums and piano from the age of 13 Gary Husband joined The Syd Lawrence Orchestra at 16 years old as their full-time drummer.
 In addition to this he picked up session or touring work with artists or acts such as Lulu and The Bachelors among many others.
 Husband also frequently played in his home town with visiting jazz soloists from London in pubs and music venues.

 Upon a move to London at the age of 18, Husband held either the piano or drums chair in groups such as Mike Carr Trio, Barbara Thompson's Paraphernalia, Gary Boyle Trio, the Morrissey–Mullen band, Jeff Clyne's Turning Point, occasionally recording with the BBC Big Band and frequently picking up freelance work performing at Ronnie Scott's Jazz Club.